gnikyt/gnikyt.github.io/posts/2025-04-10-handling-shopify-api-limits-goroutines.md

 // Aquire will attempt to aquire a spot to run the Goroutine.
 // It will continue in a loop until it does aquire also pausing
 // if the pause flag has been enabled.
 Aquiring is throttled at
-// the value for AquireBuffer. func (reg *Regulator) Aquire() {
+// the value of AquireBuffer.
+func (reg *Regulator) Aquire() {
 	var aquired bool
 	for !aquired {